Optimization approaches to quadrature: new characterizations of Gaussian quadrature on the line and quadrature with few nodes on plane algebraic curves, on the plane and in higher dimensions: Cubature on the plane

-The second column of this table contains the prescribed odd degree of exactness $2d-1$.
-The last two columns contain the minimal number of nodes we have found in the literature for the Lebesgue measure on a square and a disk in $\R^2$.
+The row above the horizontal line contains the prescribed odd degree of exactness $2d-1$.
+Rows C and D contain the minimal number of nodes we have found in the literature for the Lebesgue measure on a square and a disk in $\R^2$.
 Here a ``$*$'' indicates that this is proven to be the minimal number of nodes a quadrature rule can have and an ``O'' means that we found a quadrature rule with this number of nodes in the literature but we did not find one with all points inside the support.
 The literature we used for this is \cite{cr,co2,ck,os} and the references therein.
 Since the square and the disk are centrally symmetric, the Möller lower bound from \cite{mol} applies to them.
-It is listed in the third column.
-Our lower bound from Remark \ref{lowb}, which is much better except for small values of $d$, is listed in the fourth column.
-Our upper bound from Corollary \ref{planecor} is given in the last but third column.
-At the moment, it seems perfectly conceivable that this upper bound could be improved to $d^2$ which we have therefore listed in the fifth column.
-In fact, it seems to be even an open problem if moreover the inequality from \ref{petro} can be improved to $\rh(2,2d)\le d^2$ for all $d\in\N$.
+It is listed in Row B. Recently, di Dio and Schmüdgen provided lower bounds which we list in Row E. Our lower bound from Remark \ref{lowb}, which is much better except for small values of $d$, is listed in Row F. Our upper bound from Corollary \ref{planecor} is given in Row G. At the moment, it seems conceivable that this upper bound could be improved to $d^2$ which we have therefore listed in Row H. In fact, it seems to be even an open problem if moreover the inequality from \ref{petro} can be improved to $\rh(2,2d)\le d^2$ for all $d\in\N$.
 Note also that for the Lebesgue measure on a square (as for other products of two measures on $\R$), you get the Gauss product rule with $d^2$ many nodes.